 We are an innovative clinical-stage biopharmaceutical company developing tumor-activated immunotherapies for cancer.
 Our proprietary technology has enabled the development of two distinct bispecific platforms: Tumor Activated T Cell Engagers (TRACTr) and Tumor Activated Immunomodulators (TRACIr).
 The TRACTr platform produces T cell engagers (TCEs) with a tumor antigen-binding domain and a CD3 T cell binding domain, while the TRACIr platform produces bispecifics with a tumor antigen-binding domain and a costimulatory CD28 binding domain.
 The goal of both platforms is to provide cancer patients with safe and effective therapeutics that direct and guide their immune system to eradicate tumors while minimizing safety concerns.
-Our initial focus is on developing a novel class of TRACTr therapeutics designed to target clinically validated TCE drug targets, but overcome liabilities associated with prior generations TCEs.
+Our initial focus is on developing a novel class of TRACTr therapeutics designed to target clinically validated TCE drug targets, but overcome liabilities associated with prior generations of TCEs.
 While TCE therapeutics have displayed potent anti-tumor activity in hematological cancers, developing TCEs to treat solid tumors has faced challenges due to the limitations of prior TCE technologies, namely (i) on-target healthy tissue immune activation that contributes to cytokine release syndrome (CRS) and healthy tissue toxicity and (ii) poor pharmacokinetics (PK) leading to short half-life.
 Our first clinical candidate, JANX007, is a prostate-specific membrane antigen or PSMA-TRACTr and is being investigated in a Phase 1 clinical trial in adult subjects with metastatic castration-resistant prostate cancer (mCRPC).
-In July 2023 we announced interim clinical data for JANX007 which displayed meaningful PSA drops in-line with what has been achieved by un-masked T cell engagers, and we believe displayed a differentiated profile with regards to CRS, healthy tissue toxicities and PK, consistent with the TRACTr mechanism-of-action.
+In July 2023 February 2024 we announced updated interim clinical data for JANX007 which displayed meaningful PSA drops, in-line with what has been achieved by un-masked T cell engagers, and we believe displayed a differentiated favorable safety profile, with regards to low-grade CRS, healthy tissue toxicities and PK, consistent with the TRACTr mechanism-of-action.
 Our second clinical candidate, JANX008, is an epidermal growth factor receptor or EGFR-TRACTr and is being studied in a Phase 1 clinical trial for the treatment of multiple solid cancers including colorectal cancer, squamous cell carcinoma of the head and neck, non-small cell lung cancer, and renal cell carcinoma.
-The first patient for this trial was dosed in April 2023.
-We are anticipate providing an update on our clinical programs in 2024.
-Our TRACTr pipeline also developing includes a trophoblast cell surface antigen 2 or TROP2-TRACTr, which is a clinically validated anti-tumor target that is overexpressed in various cancer types, such as breast, lung, urothelial, endometrial, ovarian, prostate, pancreatic, gastric, colon, head and neck, and glioma.
-We expect to select a have completed TROP2-TRACTr development candidate in 2023.
-Our TRACIr drug candidate, pipeline includes JANX009, which is a programmed death-ligand 1 or PD-L1-TRACIr and is being investigated in preclinical studies designed for the treatment of solid tumors.
-We expect to be ready to submit an have completed Investigational New Drug application (IND) enabling studies and manufacturing for this product candidate in 2023.
-In addition to named programs, we are generating a number of unnamed TRACTr and TRACIr programs for potential future development.
-With the additional capital raised from our underwritten offering in July 2023, we are well-positioned to advance another program into clinical trials and advance additional preclinical programs.
+The first patient for this trial was dosed in April 2023, 2023 and in February 2024 we announced positive early data JANX008 that displayed anti-tumor activity in multiple tumor types with low-grade CRS and predominantly low-grade TRAEs.
+We anticipate providing an update on our clinical programs in 2024.
+Our TRACTr pipeline are also includes a trophoblast cell surface antigen 2 or TROP2-TRACTr, which is a clinically validated anti-tumor target that is overexpressed in various cancer types, such as breast, lung, urothelial, endometrial, ovarian, prostate, pancreatic, gastric, colon, head and neck, and glioma.
+We have completed TROP2-TRACTr development candidate identification.
+Our TRACIr pipeline includes JANX009, which is a programmed death-ligand 1 or PD-L1-TRACIr designed for the treatment of solid tumors.
+We have completed Investigational New Drug application (IND) enabling studies and manufacturing for this product candidate.
+In addition to named programs, we are generating a number of unnamed TRACTr and TRACIr programs for potential future development. development, some of which are at development candidate stage or later.
 We are currently assessing priorities in our preclinical pipeline.